Lednik7/SpacyToolKit/README.md

 ```
 Fine!
 Now you are ready to delve into the topic.

-You can see examples [here](https://github.com/Lednik7/SpacyTools/tree/master/examples)
+You can see examples of how to use and how to train your own model [here](https://github.com/Lednik7/SpacyTools/tree/master/examples)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Lednik7/SpacyTools/blob/master/LICENSE) file for details